sbaugher/arangodb-kubernetes/README.md

 ArangoDB on kubernetes
 ======================

 This is experimental.
+The ultimate goal of this project is to allow for fully automatic scaling of ArangoDB in Kubernetes, using StatefulSets.
+Pull requests are highly encouraged.

-Use like this:
+To give it a try, just run:

     ./makeArangoDBKube.sh

-and deploy the resulting file to kubernetes as in:
+and deploy the resulting file to kubernetes like so:

     kubectl create -f arangodb_cluster.yaml

-No UI scaling so far, but you can scale up the arangodb-coordinator and arangodb-dbserver deployments.
+No scaling via the UI so far, but you can scale-up the arangodb-coordinator and arangodb-dbserver deployments.
 The arangodb-coordinator deployment can safely be scaled down.